fstuck37/terraform-aws-website/README.md

 Argument Reference
 ------------
    * **main_site** - Required: The site to host in AWS for example www.geek37.com or geek37.com.
 Must be lowercase and less than or equal to 37 characters in length.
-   * **buket_prefix** - Optional: True specifies to use the bucket_prefix instead of the bucket parameter when creating the S3 buckets.
-This ensures a unique name.
-You can override this to use bucket and ensure the bucket name is the name as the sites or redirect entries.
    * **file_path** - Required: The path to the files and folders to upload to S3.
 These should be in a folder by themselves as everything in the folder will be uploaded to S3 and publicly accessible.
    * **pattern** - Optional: The path to the files and folders to upload to S3.
 These should be in a folder by themselves as everything in the folder will be uploaded to S3 and publicly accessible.
 Defaults to **
    * **redirects** - Optional : List of sites that will redirect to the main site.
 For example www.geek37.com redirects to main site geek37.com.